Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - VPC Endpoints available to access DynamoDB without using the public internet
 - Access Fully controlled by IAM
+- Create the DynamoDB table by using default encryption settings, uses AWS owned key (cost effectively)
 - Encryption at rest using AWS KMS and in-transit using SSL/TLS

 ### Backup and restore feature available